A Partnership to Inspire Wellness

 According to the American Society of Plastic Surgeons, procedures have increased over the past ten years on an average of 300% to 500%.
 The top procedures are breast surgeries with breast lift (560%) and breast augmentation (533%) gaining the most popularity.
 Simultaneously, a large number of surgeons have entered the field of plastic surgery thus reducing the ratio of patient to surgeon.

 With that in mind, patient care and customer service helps compliment the surgical experience and creates a competitive advantage.
-Providing Lymphatic Drainage Massage (LDM) Therapy to a surgeon’s surgical offerings or resources is one such way a surgeon may grow and maintain a market share advantage.
+Providing Lymphatic Drainage Massage (LDM) Therapy to a physician or surgeon’s surgical offerings or resources is one such way a surgeon may grow and maintain a market share advantage.